Jean Lurçat: Vision of the apocalypse

 In 1936, Jean Lurçat was inspired when he saw the tapestry L'Apocalypse (The Apocalypse), which was woven in the 14th century.
 In 1938, Moisson was sewn.
 In 1939, he exhibited in New York and in Paris.
 In September, he took up residence in Aubusson with Gromaire and Dubreuil in order to renovate the art of tapestry, which at the time had fallen to a low point.
 His innovative technique used a simplified palette and robust weaving at broad point.
 During this period he abandoned oil painting in favour of poster paints.
 The Musée National d'Art Moderne (National Museum of Modern Art) acquired Jardin des Coqs (Garden of Roosters) and L'Homme aux Coqs (The Man of the Roosters), of which the cardboard would be destroyed by the SS in 1944 in Lanzac.
 In 1940, he collaborated with André Derain and Raoul Dufy.

 Resistance

 In June 1944, he associated himself with the fighters of the communist resistance, namely, Tristan Tzara, André Chamson, René Huyghe, Jean Cassou, and Jean Agamemnon.
 He was put on the Comité de Libération (Committee of Liberation).
 He also met Simone Selves, who would later become his wife.
 His adoptive son, Victor, was captured while on an intelligence mission in France and was put to death.
 Lurçat would not learn of his disappearance until the following year.

 Legacy

 Lurçat died on 6 January 1966 in Saint-Paul de Vence.
 During the 1980s, his widow Simone established the Musée Jean Lurçat de Saint-Laurent les Tours and the Musée Jean Lurçat et de la Tapisserie contemporaine, and bequeathed many of his works to posterity.

+In popular culture

+Terror Twilight (1999), the final album by American indie rock band Pavement features a part of Lurçat's 1957 tapestry La Grande Menace ("The Great Threat") as the cover art.